- Mental Health

 The basic theme here is: when you are depressed nothing seems to be right.
 You hurt, are tired, can’t seem to think or speak right, never seem to be up on what others around you are doing or saying, and all you want to do is hide in a corner so no one notices you.
 You feel that you have hit the bottom of the barrel and someone is below you sawing out the bottom.

-The quiz to the right can give you an idea about depression and you, but it is not 'set in stone' as they say.
+The quiz above can give you an idea about depression and you, but it is not 'set in stone' as they say.
 No one but a professional can diagnose depression.
-If you need more information about depression, you can click on this link to the National Mental Health website.
+If you need more information about depression, you can go to the National Mental Health website.

 Depression is not just a moment of anger or frustration, it can be a lifetime of despair.